NHL, Players Reach Tentative Deal for 56-Game Season

 “The resumption of sports events in Canada must be undertaken in adherence to Canada's measures to mitigate the importation and spread of COVID-19,” the Public Health Agency of Canada said in a statement Thursday night.
 “NHL teams and other professional sports must operate within the rules of their provincial jurisdictions for sports or sporting events.”

 Major League Baseball's Toronto Blue Jays played last season in Buffalo, New York, and the NBA's Toronto Raptors have relocated to Tampa, Florida, because of government prohibitions.
-The NHL so far has one American team that may need a new home: the San Jose Sharks, who play in California's Santa Clara County with a temporary ban on professional and collegiate team sports that has affected the NFL's San Francisco 49ers.
+The NHL so far has one American team that may need a new home: the San Jose Sharks, who play in California's Santa Clara County with a temporary ban on professional and collegiate team sports that forced the NFL's San Francisco 49ers to shift to Arizona.

 For more AP NHL coverage: https://apnews.com/NHL and https://twitter.com/AP_Sports